sunpy/sunpy/docs/guide/data_types/maps.rst

     >>> var = my_map.data  # doctest: +REMOTE_DATA
     >>> var = my_map.data.copy()  # doctest: +REMOTE_DATA

-To create a complete copy of a Map object that is entirely independent of the original, use the built-in `copy.deepcopy` method:
+To create a complete copy of a Map object that is entirely independent of the original, use the built-in `copy.deepcopy` function:

 .. code-block:: python